-Located in The Channon Village, The Channon Public School is set high on the hill, overlooking a picturesque valley and the Nightcap Ranges.
-The school works with the community to provide relevant educational experiences aimed at developing each child intellectually, physically, socially, culturally and emotionally.
-The parents & citizens’ association (P&C) plays a vital role, bringing the school community together.
+Our parents & citizens’ association (P&C) brings the school community together.
 Parents, teachers and community members can help meet the needs of the school community and contribute to decisions about the school.

 The P&C also raises funds that help finance improvements to our school and provide additional resources.